That must be a skeleton key he's got in his claws. |

 (Pwn, pronounced "pown" is geek speak [technically "leet-speak"] implying humiliation or domination of a rival, probably based on the hasty typo "pwned" when trying to type "owned" at the end of a crushing win in a video game.)

-Wrong thinking will
+Wrong thinking will be punished. |

 This would be very consistent with Chinese philosophy about the importance of demonstrating your strength.
 It would be a very clear message to those who mattered most.
 And it would sail by largely unnoticed by the masses, which would mean it wouldn't stir up resentment or agitate public opinion.